The mother in the high-profile case of a missing Florida toddler is back in custody and appeared in court Saturday on new check fraud charges.

 She has been named a person of interest in her daughter Caylee's disappearance and already faced charges of child neglect and lying to authorities.
-The fraud case is unrelated to that investigation, according to Orange County police.
+The fraud charges are unrelated to that investigation, according to Orange County police.

-Meanwhile California bail bondsman Tony Padilla, who put up the $500,000 to get her out of jail a little more than a week ago, told FOXNews.com that he had withdrawn the bond, a decision made after days of back-and-forth.
+Meanwhile California bail bondsman Tony Padilla, who put up the $500,000 bond to spring her from jail a little more than a week ago, said he had withdrawn the bond.
+He told FOXNews.com that the decision was made after days of back-and-forth.